drgreenwell/Weather-Dashboard/README.txt

 The database used for this software is MongoDB.

-The structure of the database involved two tables: preferences (which is a collection of user-inputted cities from the dashboard) and weather_data (which is a collection of stored weather information fetched from the OpenWeatherMap API for each city inputted in preferences).
+The structure of the database involves two collections: preferences (which is a collection of user-inputted cities from the dashboard) and weather_data (which is a collection of stored weather information fetched from the OpenWeatherMap API for each city inputted in preferences).
 Both of these tables contained the data used by the dashboard to display information for the end user.

 # Development Environment